kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

   hashgenerator-dep-6965c5c7-2pkxc   1/1     Running   0          2m1s
 ```

-1/1 replicas are ready and it's status is Running!
+1/1 replicas are ready and its status is Running!
 We will try multiple replicas later.

 To see the output we can run `kubectl logs -f hashgenerator-dep-6965c5c7-2pkxc`